MichaelCurrin/tweet-gh-actions-py/README.md

 ## About

 - This is a simple template project.
-- It demonstrates how to use a short Python script to post a tweet to your Twitter account, using [GitHub Actions](https://michaelcurrin.github.io/dev-resources/resources/ci-cd/github-actions/).
+- It uses a short Python script to post a tweet to your Twitter account.
-- The flow doesn't rely on any Actions specialized around Twitter.
-Just a generic Python setup action.
+- Run in the cloud using [GitHub Actions](https://michaelcurrin.github.io/dev-resources/resources/ci-cd/github-actions/) and a manual trigger - [Workflow dispatch](https://michaelcurrin.github.io/dev-cheatsheets/cheatsheets/ci-cd/github-actions/triggers.html#workflow-dispatch).
 See [tweet.yml](/.github/workflows/tweet.yml) workflow file.

-## Copy this template
+- The flow does not rely on any Actions specialized around Twitter.
+It just uses generic Python setup action.

+## Start tweeting from your own repo

-Get a copy of this repo.
-Then run the workflow on GitHub to post a tweet using text that you enter.
+Get a copy of this project.

 <div align="center">